tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 Installing software on Mac OSX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section I will illustrate how to install software using the
+This section will illustrate how to install software using the
 `Homebrew <http://brew.sh/>`_ package manager.

 First of all we need to install Homebrew itself.
 This can be achieved using the